These smoked haddock fishcakes are coated in wholemeal breadcrumbs and then oven baked, making this a much healthier fishcake than if they were fried.

 Home cooking and healthy cooking at it’s very best!

 I think you’re going to love how the poached egg and mustard sauce mingle together to make a delicious sauce which coats and compliments the smoked haddock fishcake.
 It’s absolute yum!

-The inspiration for this dish came from Lady Lynne, my wife , who described in great detail, a similar dish she had eaten when she was away on business one week.
+The inspiration for this dish came from my other half, who described in great detail, a similar dish she had eaten when she was away on business one week.
 I really liked the sound of it……

 So, once again, the challenge was on for me to recreate the dish, not removing any of the flavours or unique elements of the original, but lowering the calorie and fat content that the original smoked haddock fishcake might have had.